 The sense of beingness, Sat, persisted even though I saw it as illusion.
 It felt like an energy, yet was as substantial as matter.
 It permeated me; it was me, my sense of my-ness.
 All the while emptiness pervaded everything, all objects, my body, and me as the beingness energy itself.

 Ed Muzika can be reached through his blog It Is Not Real, linked below.
-Also, if you have not done so, for other commentaries and additional viewpoints regarding Muzika please see Footnote as well as:
+Also, if you have not done so, for other commentaries and additional viewpoints regarding Muzika please go to:

 An interesting comparison (teaching styles, etc.) between the Wanderling and Ed Muzika has shown up on WIKISOCION The Free Encyclopedia of Socionics written by the page facilitator who calls himself TheHotelAmbush: